oliverhaas/openAbel/README.rst

 For the default and most important method of **openAbel** we adapted the Chebyshev interpolation Fast Multipole Method (FMM) as described by `Tausch <https://link.springer.com/chapter/10.1007/978-3-642-25670-7_6>`_ and calculated end corrections specifically for the Abel transform similar to `Kapur <https://epubs.siam.org/doi/abs/10.1137/S0036142995287847>`_.
-If data points outside of the integration interval can be provided these end corrections are arbitrary order stable, otherwise it's recommended to use at most 5th order.
+If data points outside of the integration interval can be provided these end corrections are arbitrary order stable and we provide coefficients up to 20th order, otherwise it's recommended to use at most 5th order.
 The FMM leads to an linear *O(N)* computational complexity algorithm.

-In both error computational complexity there is no better method for the intended purpose to my knowledge.
+In both error and computational complexity there is no better existing method for the intended purpose to my knowledge.

-For more information see the openAbel documentation on the `transform methods <https://openabel.readthedocs.io/en/latest/transformMethods.html>`_ and `examples <https://openabel.readthedocs.io/en/latest/examples.html>`_.
+For more information see the **openAbel** documentation on the `transform methods <https://openabel.readthedocs.io/en/latest/transformMethods.html>`_ and `examples <https://openabel.readthedocs.io/en/latest/examples.html>`_.